WC Vendors Vs MultiVendorX: Best Choice For New Marketplaces

 Tiered commission sales by vendor click to zoom

-This is where WC Vendors has a strong advantage in marketplaces.
-WC Vendors supports multiple commission types, including tiered commission types such as vendor sales, product sales, and sales by product price.
-In other words, you can create rules that change based on sales totals or product price.
-That is useful when your marketplace grows and you want your commission system to feel fair and consistent.
+WC Vendors has a strong advantage here.
+It supports multiple commission types, including tiered structures based on vendor sales totals, product sales, and product price ranges.
+In other words, you can create rules that change based on how your marketplace performs.
+That is exactly the kind of flexibility you need when your marketplace grows and you want your commission system to feel fair and consistent for every vendor.

 MultiVendorX general commission settings